SVEMnet: An R package for Self-Validated Elastic-Net Ensembles and Multi-Response Optimization in Small-Sample Mixture-Process Experiments: Simulation study

 \item \textbf{Effect of expansion order.} Underspecification (Order~1, main effects only) substantially degrades accuracy.
 The correctly specified quadratic expansion (Order~2) performs best, and mild overspecification with additional three-way interactions and pure cubic terms (Order~3) degrades far less than underspecification (Figure~\ref{fig:modelorder}).

 \item \textbf{Peaking near the interpolation boundary.} For each simulation run we recorded $k_{\mathrm{median}}$, the median number of active parameters $k_\lambda$ across SVEM bootstrap replicates; Figure~\ref{fig:kmedian_by_n} shows the mean of these medians over simulation replicates.
 The \wSSE selector shows a pronounced spike in both mean log-NRMSE (Figure~\ref{fig:modelorder}) and median selected model size $k_\lambda$ (Figure~\ref{fig:kmedian_by_n}) when $n_{\text{total}}$ equals the expansion dimensions: $\pfull = 25$ for Order 2 and $\pfull = 45$ for Order 3 ($\pfull = 7$ for Order 1 is not included in the range of the graph).
 This is the ``peaking'' phenomenon near the interpolation boundary in small-sample regression \citep{Kraemer2009LassoPeaking}.
-In contrast, \wAIC and \wBIC remain smooth in both error and $k_\lambda$. \end{itemize}
+In contrast, \wAIC and \wBIC -- with their effective sample size guardrails -- remain smooth in both error and $k_\lambda$. \end{itemize}

 Overall, the simulations support the default configuration used in \SVEMnet for Gaussian responses: validation-weighted \wAIC, relaxed elastic-net base learners, \texttt{debias = FALSE}, and $\alpha\in\{0.5,1\}$.